-Jhajjar has much to offer the nature enthusiasts.
-The Bhindawas bird sanctuary, just about 3 hours from Delhi, is one of the major attractions of the district.
-Spread over 1074 acres, it attracts more than 35,000 varieties of migratory water birds comprising more than 250 species from various regions of the world.
-The sanctuary also has a lake which is surrounded by a man made 12km embankment to trap the water.
+Jhajjar has a lot to offer to the nature enthusiasts.
+The Bhindawas Bird Sanctuary, just about 3 hours from Delhi, is one of the major attractions of the district.
+Spread over 1074 acres, it attracts more than 35,000 varieties of migratory waterbirds comprising more than 250 species from various regions of the world.
+The sanctuary also has a lake which is surrounded by a man-made 12km embankment to trap the water.

 Temples occupy the pride of place in all cities and towns in India, and Jhajjar is no exception.
-Of special mention is the Beri temple set in the town of Beri.
-The temple houses the idol of goddess Bhimeshwari Devi, the kukdevi or the family goddess of the Pandavas.
-It is believed that the temple was built by Gandhari the queen mother of Kauravs passed by the Beri tree and built a temple at the spot.
+Of special mention is the Beri Temple set in the town of Beri.
+The temple houses the idol of goddess Bhimeshwari Devi, the Kuldevi or the family goddess of the Pandavas.
+It is believed that the temple was built by Gandhari, the queen mother of Kauravas, passed by the Beri tree and built a temple at the spot.
 The temple is especially revered by the married couples who come here to renew their nuptial vows.

 Those looking for some peaceful moments will find solace at the Bua Wala Talab in Jhajjar.
 Myth has it that the talab, or pond, is named after a couple whose love ended in tragedy.
 The place is very peaceful and a great place to relax away from the crowds.

-The best time to visit Hisar is between October and March ue to pleasant weather conditions.
+The best time to visit Jhajjar is between October and March due to pleasant weather conditions.